StDoses72/Xutrix-ChessEngine/log.md

 # Xutrix-ChessEngine
 A self-developed chess engine

+2025/11/14

+Add the function of kingSafety.
+At the same time, take the consider of king position into two different version.
+Be more passive in open and middle game, and be more aggressive in endgame

 2025/11/12

 Combined the evaluateBoard from mulitiple function into one.
 Finished the development of computing for pawn structure, by examining the idea of double pawn, pawn chain and isoloated pawn